kvdomingo/cv/rendercv_output/Kenneth_V._Domingo_CV.md

 - Developed the API and infrastructure for an inventory management and profit calculator system deployed on DigitalOcean: integrated with PayMongo to process customer payments and AWS Cognito as a B2C identity provider.

-## Cobena Business Analytics and Strategy (Demand Science), Software Engineer
+## Cobena Business Analytics and Strategy (Demand Science), Software Engineer / Data Analyst

 - Nov 2020 – Nov 2022
 - Taguig City, PH